-When it comes to excessive sweating and social phobia, it’s often hard to tell which came first.
-But there’s no doubt that the two feed a vicious cycle.
+It’s often hard to tell which came first - social anxiety or sweaty hands.
+However, there’s no doubt that the two feed a vicious cycle.
 Hyperhidrosis and anxiety often go hand in hand.

-The scenario is a familiar one - you feel terribly ashamed about your sweaty hands and feel that other people will look at you in disgust, judge you negatively and you will never ever find a partner.
-So, when the bank manager goes in for the formal handshake, you feel yourself die inside a little.
+The scenario is a familiar one - you feel terribly ashamed about your sweaty hands and feel that other people will look at you in disgust and judge you negatively.
+So, when the bank manager goes in for the formal handshake, you feel yourself becoming insecure.
 Or when your gorgeous date reaches for your hand affectionately, that familiar dread rises up.
 Scenarios like these trigger your fight-or-flight response, your stress hormones kick in, and your palms get sweaty.
 This will only reinforce your social phobia and make you more likely to avoid this kind of scenario in the future.

 Low Blood Sugar

-If you are constantly craving sugary snacks and often skip meals you may be suffering from low blood sugar.
-This may also be the case if you are suffering from diabetes.
+If you constantly crave sugary snacks and often skip meals you could be suffering from low blood sugar.
+This can also happen if you are suffering from diabetes.

-Your blood sugar issues are probably to blame for your palmar hyperhidrosis.
-You see, your body needs a constant supply of energy in order to work efficiently.
-But when you eat these kinds of sugary foods or go for a long time without eating, your blood sugar levels will fluctuate wildly.
-In order to cope, it releases stress hormones like epinephrine which stimulate the release of sugar from your body stores but also trigger symptoms of stress like sweaty palms and shaking.
+Blood sugar issues could be worsening your palmar hyperhidrosis.
+Your body needs a constant supply of energy in order to work efficiently.
+However, when you eat these kinds of sugary foods or go for a long time without eating, your blood sugar levels can fluctuate wildly.
+In order to cope, it releases stress hormones like epinephrine which stimulate the release of sugar from your body stores.
+It also triggers symptoms of stress like sweaty palms and shaking.

 Too Much Alcohol

-Most of us enjoy a glass or two of something alcoholic to help us wind down at the end of a long hard day.
-And there’s nothing wrong with that!
+Many of us enjoy a glass or two of something alcoholic to help us wind down at the end of a long day.
+There’s nothing wrong with that!

-But alcohol can be a big problem if you’re vulnerable to sweaty palms.
-Alcohol and excessive sweating are highly related, it can worsen, or even trigger symptoms to begin.
+Nonetheless, alcohol can be a big problem if you’re vulnerable to sweaty palms.
+Alcohol can cause excessive sweating, and it can worsen, or even trigger symptoms to begin.
 This is because alcohol causes your blood vessels to dilate which has a warming effect on your skin.
 This causes your parasympathetic nervous system to kick in, releasing plenty of sweat to help bring your body temperature back down.